Paris Opera House Tour Review

 At the appointed time our tour guide introduced herself and gave us all headsets to wear so we could hear her clearly even if we wandered away from the group a bit or if there were a lot of people around.

+I think that this is really a nice feature of any professional guided tour.
 We all tested our headsets to make sure they were working properly and then we got the tour underway.

-Let me digress for a moment here…on the day we took our tour, the Palais Garnier was also running a Phantom of the Opera themed escape room event for children and families.
+Let me digress for a moment here…on the day we took our tour, the Palais Garnier was also running a Phantom of the Opera-themed escape room event for children and families.
 So, there were A LOT of people there that day.

 If I had taken a few minutes to check the Palais Garnier schedule of events we might have done the tour on another day.
-On the other had I probably wouldn’t have realized that there would be THAT many people running around.
+On the other hand, I probably wouldn’t have realized that there would be THAT many people running around.
 Oh well.
 Live and learn.

 Back to the tour!